animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-To simplify configuration, Spring Data for Apache Geode provides a dedicated XML namespace for configuring core Apache Geode components.
-It is possible to configure beans directly by using Spring’s standard `<bean>` definition.
+To simplify configuration, Spring Data for GemFire provides a dedicated XML namespace for configuring core Apache Geode components.
+It is possible to configure beans directly by using Spring's standard `<bean>` definition.
 However, all bean properties are exposed through the XML namespace, so there is little benefit to using raw bean definitions.